Free and Interacting Short-Range Entangled Phases of Fermions: Beyond the Ten-Fold Way: Introduction

 When we consider systems with symmetries other than the ten-fold way symmetries, it is no longer useful to adopt the ten-fold way nomenclature.
 For example, a fermionic system with a $U(1)\times G$ symmetry, where the generator of $U(1)$ is the fermion number, can equally well be regarded as a symmetry-enriched class A system and as a symmetry-enriched class D system.
 On the other hand, the distinction between unitary and anti-unitary symmetries remains important.
 If we denote by $\hat G$ the total symmetry group (including the fermion parity $\ZZ_2^F$), this information is encoded in a homomorphism

 We also need to specify an element $P\in\hG$ which generates the subgroup $\ZZ_2^F$.
-This elements satisfies $P^2=1$ and is central.\footnote{Centrality is equivalent to the assumption that all symmetries are bosonic, i.e. do not change fermions into bosons or vice versa.} Since $P$ is unitary, we must have $\rho(P)=1$ (here we identify $\ZZ_2$ with the set $\{1,-1\}$).
+This elements satisfies $P^2=1$ and is central.\footnote{Centrality is equivalent to the assumption that all symmetries are bosonic, i.e. do not exchange bosons with fermions.} Since $P$ is unitary, we must have $\rho(P)=1$ (here we identify $\ZZ_2$ with the set $\{1,-1\}$).
 The symmetry of a fermionic system is encoded in a triplet $(\hG,P,\rho)$.
 For example, class D systems correspond to a triplet $(\ZZ_2,-1,\rho_0)$, where $\rho_0$ is the trivial homomorphism (sends the whole $\hG$ to the identity), while class A systems correspond to a triplet $(U(1),-1,\rho_0)$.
 In this paper we study only systems with unitary symmetries, i.e. we always set $\rho=\rho_0$.
 We allow $\hG$ to be an arbitrary compact Lie group, with the exception of section 3.3, where $\hG$ is assumed to be finite.

-A mathematically sophisticated reader might notice that many of our results on the classification of free systems can be naturally expressed in terms of equivariant K-theory.
+The reader might notice that many of our results on the classification of free systems can be naturally expressed in terms of equivariant K-theory.
 The connection between free systems with an arbitrary (not necessarily on-site or unitary) symmetry and equivariant K-theory has been studied in detail in \cite{FreedMoore}.
 However, in this paper we prefer to use more elementary methods, such as representation theory of compact groups.
 This has the advantage of making clear the physical meaning of K-theory invariants, which is crucial for the purpose of comparison with interacting systems.

+The second goal of this paper is to study the relationship between the free classification and the classification of short-range entangled interacting fermionic phases.
+When interactions of arbitrary strength are allowed, the classification of SRE phases of fermions is much more complicated, but in low dimensions\footnote{An answer in an arbitrary number of dimensions was conjectured in \cite{Kapustin2015}.} the answer is known for an arbitrary finite on-site symmetry $\hG$ \cite{ChenGuWen,FidKit,GuWen,BGK,WangLinGu,KTY2,WangGu2017,KapThorn17}.
+It is also given by an abelian group, where the group operation is stacking.